CCC-GH/pandas-challenge/README.md

 Observable trends based on the data:
  1. A higher budget per student isn't directly proportional to better student performance
- 2. Large-sized schools don't perform as well as small/medium-sized schools
+ 2. Large-sized schools don't perform as well in Math as small/medium-sized schools

 Report includes each of the following: